NaluKit/nalu-examples/README.md

 # Nalu examples
 To help you to understand how the framework works, Nalu comes with some examples.

-To run the examples:
+To run the examples fowllo tge instructions.

-* clone the repository

-* run ```mvn clean``` & ```mvn gwt:devmode```

-* copy the link and paste the link into the browser url

-Please, keep in mind, Nalu is a client side framework, so all server calls are simulated on the client side and are mocked in these examples.
+Please, keep in mind, Nalu is a client side framework, so most of the server calls are simulated on the client side and are mocked in these examples.
 Because of that, there is no need for a server side implementation.
 Also, Nalu does not force you to use a special widget lib.
 This is up to you.
 In this examples we use native Elemental 2, Elemento, [Domino-UI](https://github.com/DominoKit/domino-ui) and native GWT widgets.

 Most of the examples have three screens (search screen, result list and a detail screen).